Cardless Checkout

 Key insights showed that:

-Majority of interviewees would prefer clients book and add card details online compared to offline like they were at the time
+The majority of participants would prefer clients book and add card details online compared to offline like they were at the time

-Customers expressed interest in having the ability to charge in Timely to help reduce alternatives that take too much profit (E.g Payclips chew up a LOT of income made)
+Customers expressed interest in having the ability to charge in Timely to help reduce alternatives as 3rd party payment tools like Payclips cut into their profit margins

-Smaller businesses/solos tend to use the Timely iPad app for faster checkouts compared to bigger businesses with a set area
+Smaller businesses tended to use the Timely iPad app for faster checkouts compared to bigger businesses with a set area

-Customers expressed concern that they need to get client consent to charge a saved card to protect their business
+Customers expressed concern that they needed to get client consent to charge a saved card to protect their business if this concept went into production

 Example of a larger business with their own seperate checkout area